Chocobozzz/PeerTube/FAQ.md

 ## Can I seed videos with my classic BitTorrent client (Transmission, rTorrent...)?

 Yes you can, but you won't be able to send data to users that watch the video in their web browser.
-The reason is they connects to peers through WebRTC whereas your BitTorrent client uses classic TCP/UDP.
+The reason is they connect to peers through WebRTC whereas your BitTorrent client uses classic TCP/UDP.
 To check if your BitTorrent client supports WebTorrent you can see this issue: https://github.com/webtorrent/webtorrent/issues/369